The Keep by Jennifer Egan

 I didn’t give this a 1 star, so here is what I liked about the book.

 • I like the concept of this book.
-Not only the storyline of the RAF and how the next generation grew up in the shadow of the war.
+Not only the storyline of the Castle and all it’s dark brooding but the second storyline of the woman teaching writing in a male prison.
 There was a definite interest there for me and I am disappointed that I did not enjoy it more.

 Overall, not great but not bad either.
 I don’t know, maybe I missed something?
 Others seem to love this book but it just didn’t live up to what I was hoping for from the description.